dlr-pa/riaf/source/installation.rst

 server_timestamping
 ___________________

 The gitolite trigger :ref:`server_timestamping <script server_timestamping>` does gpg signed timestamping on pushes to the server.
-So this cryptographic signature represent the time the data reaches the server and later changes of the history is not possible without the private gpg key own and stored on the server.
+So this cryptographic signature represents the time the data reaches the server and later changes of the history are not possible without the private gpg key owned by the server and stored on the server.
 This timestamping is stored in the branch ``server_timestamping``.

 riaf_landing_page
 _________________